 Active Management Robo-Advisors, the Next Digital Investment Wave

-Click to find out; How Robo-advisors Work
+Click to find out How Robo-advisors Work

-What this active robo-advisor looks like depends on the platform you choose, and you should take a look at a few different options before choosing your digital advisor.
+What the active robo-advisor looks like depends on the platform you choose, and you should take a look at a few different options before choosing your digital advisor.
 Some active management strategies might help time the market as well as provide emotional support.

 Overall, the goal of these actively managed robo-advisors is to beat the market.